ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 ### Batch scripts

-If the Exchange MAPI Protocol test suites are run by the RunAllExchangeMAPITestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.
+If Exchange MAPI Protocol Test Suites are run by the RunAllExchangeMAPITestCases.cmd batch file, the reporting information is saved in **…\\Source\\Scripts\\TestResults**.